 Scope note: This class comprises all instances of E22 Man-Made Object that are explicitly designed to act as persistent physical carriers for instances of E73 Information Object.

 This allows a relationship to be asserted between an E19 Physical Object and its immaterial information contents.
 An E84 Information Carrier may or may not contain information, e.g., a diskette.
 Note that any E18 Physical Thing may carry information, such as an E34 Inscription.
 However, unless it was specifically designed for this purpose, it is not an Information Carrier.
 Therefore the property P128 carries (is carried by) applies to E18 Physical Thing in general.

+- the Rosetta Stone

+- my paperback copy of Crime & Punishment

+- the computer disk at ICS-FORTH that stores the canonical Definition of the CIDOC CRM

+Scope note: This

-Examples: the Rosetta Stone my paperback copy of Crime & Punishment the computer disk at ICS-FORTH that stores the canonical Definition of the CIDOC CRM E85 Joining Subclass of: E7 Activity Scope note: This class comprises the activities that result in an instance of E49 Actor becoming a merr of an instance of E74 Group.
+This class comprises the activities that result in an instance of E49 Actor becoming a member of an instance of E74 Group.
 This class does not imply initiative by either party.

 Typical scenarios include becoming a member of a social organisation, becoming employee of a company, marriage, the adoption of a child by a family and the inauguration of somebody into an official position.

-Examples: The election of Sir Isaac Newton as Member of Parliament for the University of Cambridge to the Convention Parliament of 1689 The inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 Properties: P143 joined (was joined by): E39 Actor P144 joined with (gained member by) E74 Group E86 Leaving Subclass of: E7 Activity Scope note: This class comprises the activities that result in an instance of E39 Actor to be disassociated from an instance of E74 Group.
+- The election of Sir Isaac Newton as Member of Parliament for the University of Cambridge to the Convention Parliament of 1689 - The inauguration of Mikhail Sergeyevich Gorbachev as leader of the Union of Soviet Socialist Republics (USSR) in 1985 - The implementation of the membership treaty between EU and Denmark January 1.
+1973

+P143 joined (was joined by): E39 Actor

+P144 joined with (gained member by) E74 Group

+This class comprises the activities that result in an instance of E39 Actor to be disassociated from an instance of E74 Group.
 This class does not imply initiative by either party.

 Typical scenarios include the termination of membership in a social organisation, ending the employment at a company, divorce, and the end of tenure of somebody in an official position.

-Examples: • The end of Sir Isaac Newton's duty as Member of Parliament for the University of Properties: Cambridge to the Convention Parliament in 1702 George Washington's leaving office in 1797 P145 separated (left by) E39 Actor P146 separated from (lost member by) E74 Group E87 Curation Activity
+- The end of Sir Isaac Newton's duty as Member of Parliament for the University of Cambridge to the Convention Parliament in 1702 - George Washington's leaving office in 1797 - The implementation of the treaty regulating the termination of Greenland's membership in EU between EU, Denmark and Greenland February 1.
+1985

-Subclass of: E7 Activity
+P145 separated (left by) E39 Actor

+P146 separated from (lost member by) E74 Group

+E87 Curation Activity

-Scope note: This class comprises activities of managing the preservation and evolution of an instance of E78 Collection, following some implicit or explicit curation plan.
+This class comprises the activities that result in the continuity of management and the preservation and evolution of instances of E78 Collection, following an implicit or explicit curation plan.

 It specializes the notion of activity into the curation of a collection and allows the history of curation to be recorded.

 Items are accumulated and organized following criteria like subject, chronological period, material type, style of art etc. and can be added or removed from an E78 Collection for a specific purpose and/or audience.
-The initial aggregation of items of a collection is regarded as an instance of E12 Production Event while the activity of evolving, preserving and promoting a collection is regarded as an instance of E87 Curation Activity .
-Fromplog • Examples: Properties: P147 curated (was curated by): E78 Collection
+The initial aggregation of items of a collection is regarded as an instance of E12 Production Event while the activity of evolving, preserving and promoting a collection is regarded as an instance of E87 Curation Activity.

+P147 curated (was curated by): E78 Collection